Close Menu

 The doctor will use the CID10G43 criteria to diagnose migraine.
 This diagnosis is mainly based on your medical history and what you tell the doctor about your headache attacks.
 If you have had at least five of these attacks and each one has lasted from 4 to 72 hours, the doctor may say you have migraine.
 This is how they check for migraine under the CID10G43 guidelines.

-These attacks must show signs such as feeling sick or throwing up, plus at least two: pain on only one side, throbbing pain, pain that is not mild, and getting worse when you move around or do everyday things.
+These attacks must include signs such as feeling sick or throwing up, plus at least two of the following: pain on only one side, throbbing pain, pain that is not mild, and getting worse when you move around or do everyday things.
 A doctor has to check you or someone you trust to be sure the symptoms match what is needed for CID10G43.

 Sometimes, a doctor will ask for exames complementares, but not just to say you have a migraine.
 The aim is to make sure it’s not something else.
 These exames can include a tomografia computadorizada (CT scan), magnetic resonance imaging (MRI), or an eletroencefalograma (EEG).
 With these exams, the doctor can see if a more serious problem is behind your headaches.
 This helps them feel sure that the cause of your pain is really a migraine, and nothing worse.